swaits/typst-collection/glossy/src/gloss.typ

 //     - "def" or "desc": Show the term's description instead of its name.
 //     - "a" or "an": Prepend an article, chosen from the entry (short or long form).
 //   show-term (function): A function that renders the chosen term.
+//   term-links (boolean): If terms should be clickable links leading to glossary
 //
 // Behavior:
 //   - Without modifiers, the first use of a term shows "Long form (short form)",